Medicines & Supplements A to Z > Gabapentin

 For menopausal symptoms, particularly hot flushes

-300 mg 3 times daily, initial dose should be lowered and titrated up over three days
+300 mg 3 times daily, the initial dose should be lowered and titrated up over three days

 What are the side effects of Gabapentin?